layerai-archive/dbt-layer/README.md

     </a>
 </p>

-# Layer dbt Adapter for BigQuery (Beta)
+# Layer dbt Adapter

-This adapter runs ML pipelines inside dbt dag with BigQuery as the backing data warehouse.
-With Layer dbt Adapter you can:
+This adapter runs ML pipelines inside dbt dag with BigQuery or Snowflake as the backing data warehouse.
+With the Layer dbt Adapter you can:

 - Score your data with a machine learning model from Layer.
 - Train an AutoML model with your data.